margolisj/go-supreme/readme.md

 * Metrics server
 * Extra security:
   * Have users
-  * Background thrad to periodically validate
+  * Background thread to periodically validate
 * Test if I can add cookie and skip ATC
 * Discord and slack webhook
 * Clean up code and model an interface for mobile and desktop